Ukraine's Zaporizhzhia nuclear plant loses external power

 KYIV, Ukraine (AP) — Ukraine's biggest nuclear plant, which is surrounded by Russian troops, has lost all external power needed for vital safety systems for the second time in five days, the head of the U.N.’s nuclear watchdog said Wednesday, calling it a “deeply worrying development.”

 The warning from International Atomic Energy Agency Director-General Rafael Grossi came amid a flurry of developments in Russia's war in Ukraine.
-Ukraine's military command said its forces recaptured five settlements in the southern Kherson region, on the western fringe of a zone under Russian control, and Russia's top domestic security agency said eight people had been arrested in connection with the weekend Crimea bridge blast.
+Ukraine's military command said its forces recaptured five settlements in the southern Kherson region, and Russia's main domestic security agency said eight people had been arrested in connection with the weekend Crimea bridge blast.